hon-nova/eCoffee/README.md

 # 6. Agile User Stories:
 1. As a visitor, I can surf the website and look for products that I want
 2. As a registered user, I can
-   - Save items in my cart for future purchase.
+   - Save items in my cart for future purchase
    - Remove unwanted items from my cart
    - Add items to my cart
    - Make online transactions
-   - View all items in my cart before and after completing a transaction
+   - View all items in my cart before making a transaction
    - Review my purchase history
    - Indicate preferences by liking or disliking a product
-3. As an admin person or a general manager, I can
+3. As an admin user or a general manager, I can
-   - View the visual sales report
+   - View the visual sales report Dashboard
-   - Access and review all current registered users' purchase history and account information (excluding passwords)
+   - Access and view all current registered users' purchase history and their account information (excluding passwords)
    - Perform all CRUD (Create, Read, Update, Delete) operations on products

 # 7. Tech Stack: